The Changing Chalk partnership

-Restoring Chalkland Biodiversity – over 500ha of land will be newly managed to benefit nature, including 60ha of golf course returned to species-rich chalk downland and 40 sites returned to active sheep grazing.
+Restoring Chalkland Biodiversity – over 800ha of land will be newly managed to benefit nature, including 60ha of golf course returned to species-rich chalk downland and 40 sites returned to active grazing.
 Five historic dew ponds will be restored, and the long-term future of one of Britain’s most endangered insects - the Wart-biter bush-cricket – will be secured.
-Meanwhile the Downs will come to the Towns with urban planting improving 12 city parks
+We will also be researching new more sustainable methods of managing the fragile chalk grassland.

-- 150 Scheduled Ancient Monuments visited & assessed
+- 150 Scheduled Ancient Monuments condition assessed

 " Working at landscape scale, with a wide range of partners and communities, is our best chance to better understand this ever-changing landscape and find solutions to conserve heritage for future generations. "

 About the Changing Chalk partnership